zac-schutt/KlaviyoSharp/docs/README.md

 ![Nuget](https://img.shields.io/nuget/v/KlaviyoSharp)
 ![Nuget](https://img.shields.io/nuget/dt/KlaviyoSharp)

 KlaviyoSharp is a .NET Standard 2.0 library that enables you to interact with the Klaviyo API in .NET.
-This project was started as there was no fully fleshed out and updated package available to interact with the Klaviyo API in .NET. **This project is still in development and is not ready for production use.** Version 1.0 will be released when all endpoints are implemented and tested.
+This project was started as there was no fully fleshed out and updated package available to interact with the Klaviyo API in .NET.

 ## Installation